Yehia Galal: Legacy

 Yehia Galal's efforts significantly contributed to transitional justice in post-revolution Egypt, aiming to address corruption and ensure accountability for former regime officials.
 His legal actions against high-profile figures were part of broader efforts to establish the rule of law and combat corruption in Egypt.

 Personal life

-Yehia Galal, standing with his wife Hanaa Mahgoub.

 Yehia Galal was married to Hanaa Mahgoub.
 They had two daughters, whose names are not confirmed.